top of page

 These were also years of physical decline.
 Yet through the 1970s his mind stayed quick and incisive, and into the early 1980s he produced, in private, some of his best work, much of it still unseen by his core readership.
 His opinions surface mainly in letters, though a reader who looks closely at the fiction will find traces there too.
 They were not always the familiar kind of antisemitism.
 He admired Jewish intellectual achievement, and he argued that the Holocaust was irrational because Europe would not deliberately destroy so much of its own intellectual capital.

-This and other views make it hard to trace the contours of antisemitism in Lafferty’s thought, and scholars will no doubt reach different conclusions.
-The record shows two figures: the notoriously quiet eccentric storyteller and the lifelong contrarian, taking a stand on a question of immense historical and moral weight.
+Because little correspondence from before the 1960s survives, it is difficult to trace the contours of antisemitism in Lafferty’s early thought, and scholars will inevitably differ in their conclusions.
+The record presents two figures: the famously reticent, eccentric storyteller and the lifelong contrarian who took a stand on a question of immense historical and moral weight.

-Recognizing the flaws of major talents is essential to understanding their creative and intellectual lives, preserving the historical record, and dealing honestly with the complexity of the human person.
-It also shapes how one reads the art itself.
+Recognizing the flaws of major talents is essential to understanding their creative and intellectual lives, to preserving the historical record, and to confronting honestly the complexity of the human person.
+Such recognition also shapes how one reads their art.
+As John Clute has observed, Lafferty “clearly delighted in a vision of the world as being irradiated by conspiracies both godly and devilish.”

 An example in Lafferty’s work is The Three Armageddons of Enniscorthy Sweeny, his deepest fictional exploration of 20th-century history and a novel explicitly concerned with the violence and terror of that era.
 Its central theme is consensus reality.
 It tells the story of a man who can alter history through his artistic gifts.
 Without awareness of Lafferty’s own Holocaust denial, a reader is far less likely to notice—and far less able to grasp—the significance of the Jewish Holocaust’s absence from such a work.
 The alternative, recognizing the strange absence of the Holocaust in the work but not knowing about Lafferty’s Holocaust skepticism and Holocaust denial, can be just as intellectually damaging.

-Imagine you are an early-career academic who notices the absence of the Jewish Holocaust in The Three Armageddons of Enniscorthy Sweeny.
-You care deeply about how the Holocaust is represented in literature and want to address the significance of its absence in a work of speculative fiction.
-Perhaps you want to understand its place in the American literary imagination, and you want to contribute to your academic discipline and the larger intellectual community.
-You are deeply puzzled by why it is not mentioned in Lafferty’s book.
+Imagine you are an early-career scholar who notices the absence of the Holocaust in The Three Armageddons of Enniscorthy Sweeny.
+You are committed to understanding how the Holocaust is represented in literature and seek to explore the significance of its omission in the work of a master of speculative fiction.
+You aim to situate this absence within the American literary imagination and to contribute meaningfully to both your discipline and the broader intellectual community.
+You are, above all, struck and perplexed by the silence—by why the Holocaust is nowhere to be found in Lafferty’s apocalyptic vision of the 20th century.

 In September 2016, Glyn Morgan submitted a PhD dissertation at the University of Liverpool.
 It was titled Mapping Planet Auschwitz: Non-Memetic Writing and the Holocaust in Anglo-American Fiction.
 In 2.2 of Chapter Two, “Misremembered Traumas by the Forgotten American Fantastist: R. A. Lafferty’s 'The Three Armageddons of Enniscorthy Sweeny,'” Morgan quotes Andrew Ferguson, researcher and biographer of Lafferty, who has published on the author's work.
 (Ferguson himself studied at the University of Liverpool in the years after completing his MA at the University of Tulsa, where he had conducted research in the McFarlin Library’s Special Collections on Lafferty’s correspondence.)